Permissionless-Software-Foundation/psf-msg-wallet/README.md

 #### Send E2EE Message

 Send an end-to-end encrypted message to a BCH address.
 The 'subject' is not encrypted, but the message contents are.
+The receiver will need to have made at least one transaction with their address in order to send them a message.
+That way, their public key can be retrieved from the blockchain.

 - `node psf-msg-wallet.js msg-send-nostr -n wallet1 -s test -m "This is an encrypted message" -a bitcoincash:qqfrps47nxdvak55h3x97dqmglcaczegusma02uhqt`